[ UrbanRail.Net ] [ Europe ] [ America ] [ Asia ] [ Africa ] [ Oceania ] [ News ] [ Books ] [ Links ]

 System

 Tbilisi (Tiflis) is the capital of the former Soviet republic of Georgia, situated in the Caucasus.
 The city has 1.2 million inhabitants and extends 40 km north - south along the river Mtkwari (Kura).
-The valley is surrounded by mountains what makes road traffic especially difficult.
+The valley is surrounded by mountains which makes road traffic especially difficult.
 Therefore plans for a subway system were made already in the early 1950's when the city had only 750,000 inhabitants.

-The first line (Gldani-Varketili Line, formerly Didube-Samgorskaya) opened in 1966 from Dibude to Rustaveli (6.3 km, 6 stations) via the city centre.
+The first line (Akhmeteli-Varketili Line, formerly Didube-Samgorskaya) opened in 1966 from Dibude to Rustaveli (6.3 km, 6 stations) via the city centre.
 A few years later it was extended towards the south to 300 Aragveli (1967) and Samgori (1971).
 During the 1980's it reached its current length of 19.6 km with 16 stations.

 Lines and History

-Tbilisi metro map 2007Gldani-Varketili Line - 19.6 km, 16 stations
+Tbilisi metro map 2007Akhmeteli-Varketili Line - 19.6 km, 16 stations

 11 Jan 1966: Dibude - Rustaveli (6.3 km, 6 stations)